caiorss/Functional-Programming/scheme/README.md

 Tail recursive functions:

 * A function is said to be **tail recursive** when the recursive call is the last function executed in the body of the function.
-* It uses a fixed amount stack frame, threfore there is no risk of stack overflow.
+* It uses a fixed amount stack frame, therefore there is no risk of stack overflow.
 * It can be turned into loops
 * Sometimes non tail recursive functions can be changed to tail recursive by adding a new function with extra parameters (accumulators) to store partial results (state).